 It doesn’t get any better than standing in the actual place science history was made.
 Or does it?
 In fact, the architecture of Yerkes Observatory and the landscape plan both make compelling cases to visit.
-The Beaux Arts-style building was designed by Henry Ives Cobb, the architect who drew many of the imposing gothic structures at the University of Chicago.
-Yerkes is at once ornate and stately, and also fanciful and irreverent with caricatures of the major players in its history sculpted in the stone columns.
+The Beaux Arts and Romanesque building was designed by Henry Ives Cobb, the architect who drew many of the imposing gothic structures at the University of Chicago.
+Yerkes is at once ornate and stately and also fanciful and irreverent with caricatures of the major players in its history sculpted in the stone columns.

 Surrounding the buildings are 50 acres originally planned by Olmsted Brothers, the firm founded by the legendary Frederick Law Olmsted, which designed New York’s Central Park.
-Yerkes is a partner of the Olmsted 200 campaign celebrating the 200th birthday of Frederick Law Olmsted, and is undertaking a restoration of the grounds to the original plan.
+Yerkes, a partner of the Olmsted 200 campaign celebrating the 200th birthday of Frederick Law Olmsted, is undertaking a restoration of the grounds to the original plan.

 Original plan for the Yerkes Observatory grounds designed by Olmsted Brothers, 1894

 Seen here planting trees in 1916, world-famous astronomers Barnard and Barrett weren’t afraid to get their hands dirty to beautify the Yerkes campus.